kaldor/TestRail-Plus/README.md

 # TestRail-Plus
-Chrome Extension for supercharging the TestRail workflow
+Chrome / Firefox Extension for supercharging the TestRail workflow

 # Features
 1. Allow navigating to a similiar case in the other suites.